David Magney Environmental Consulting

 • North Vineyard Greens – Wetland Permiting and Mitigation Planning

-DMEC was retained to assist the North Vineyard Greens residential developer, located in southern Sacramento County, with obtaining permits from the U.S. Army Corps of Engineers and Regional Water Quality Control Board to fill approximately 1.5 acres of jurisdictional seasonal wetlands, including one small vernal pool present onsite.
+DMEC was retained to assist the North Vineyard Greens residential developer, located in southern Sacramento County, with obtaining permits from the U.S. Army Corps of Engineers and Regional Water Quality Control Board to fill approximately 1.6 acres of jurisdictional seasonal wetlands, including one small vernal pool present onsite.
 DMEC prepared an Alternatives Analysis pursuant to Section 404(B)(1) of the Clean Water Act, which was deemed satisfactory by the Corps.
-DMEC is preparing a detailed wetland mitigation plan that will recreate all impacted jurisdictional wetlands onsite, adjacent to and connected to Gerber Creek, which will be realigned and widened by the County of Sacramento.
+DMEC prepared a detailed wetland mitigation plan that will recreate all impacted jurisdictional wetlands onsite, adjacent to and connected to Gerber Creek, which will be realigned and widened by the County of Sacramento.
+DMEC also prepared a detailed Biological Assessment of the project site to satisfy U.S. Fish and Wildlife Service Endangered Species Act (Section 10) requirements to assist them with issuing a Biological Opinion on the project's likelihood (not likely) to threaten listed species presumed to be present onsite with extinction (Jeopardy Opinion).
 Contact: Peter Daru, North Vineyard Greens, Sacramento, California.

 • City of Calabasas/LSA Associates – Ahmanson Ranch Development EIR Review